-At Burrard Orthotics Vancouver, we use the latest computerized diagnostic gait scan to examine and analyze the bio-mechanics of your feet.
-After visual examination of your feet, we use the gait scan for a more comprehensive examination.
-The software has many features and capabilities which makes manufacturing custom foot orthotics extremely accurate.
-The gait scan analyzes static (the way you stand) form and dynamic (the way you walk or run) form of your feet, together this will provide a great understanding of how your feet are performing.
+At Burrard Orthotics Vancouver, we use the latest computerized diagnostic gait scan to examine and analyze the biomechanics for each foot exam.
+After visual examination of your feet, we use the gait scan for a more comprehensive and detailed examination.
+The software has many features and capabilities which makes manufacturing of your custom foot orthotics extremely accurate.
+The gait scan analyzes the static (the way you stand) form and the dynamic (the way you walk or run) form of your feet, together this will provide a great understanding of how your feet are performing.
 This is extremely helpful in finding and correcting the problem areas in your feet and gait, knees and hips.
 The gait scan is very efficient and critical in making the perfect custom foot orthotics.

 By walking on the gait plate (dynamic), we collect and visualize data on pressure points, pronation, supination, and toe in-out, flattening of foot arches, plantar pressure, during heel strike, foot flat, mid stance and toe off phase of gait.
 The impressions are in real time and can be seen in 2D and 3D composite form and image.
 This information is very useful when it comes to manufacturing perfect custom foot orthotics.

 By standing on the gait plate (static), we collect and visualize data on pressure points, pronation or supination, foot length discrepancies, toe in-out, bunion formation, flat and high arches and more.
 This information is very useful when it comes to manufacturing the best fitting custom foot orthotics.